 Experience & Areas of Interest

-Dee has worked with individuals presenting with a variety of issues including: loss and grief, depression, generalised anxiety, social anxiety, living with critical illness, family relationship difficulties, bullying, trauma, stress, low-self-esteem, finding meaning in life and anger-management.
+Dee has worked with individuals presenting with a variety of issues including: trauma, loss and grief, infertility, depression, generalised anxiety, social anxiety, living with critical illness, family relationship difficulties, bullying, stress, low-self-esteem, finding meaning in life and anger-management.
 She has also supported those in recovery from addiction and their families.
 She has a particular interest in women’s reproductive health and wellbeing.

 “Birth is not only about making babies.
 Birth is also about making mothers – strong, competent, capable mothers, who trust themselves and know their inner strength” Katz Rothman.

 “During my training, in the Rotunda Hospital, I was saddened by the lack of psychological supports available to those accessing our maternity services.
 The experience both personally and professionally, acted as a catalyst and spurred me on to train as a psychotherapist.
-In my role as a therapist I provide emotional support, during infertility treatment and throughout pregnancy, an opportunity for individuals to process their childbirth experience and support them as they adjustment to parenthood.
+In my role as a therapist I provide emotional support, during infertility treatment and throughout pregnancy, an opportunity for individuals to process their childbirth experience and support them as they adjust to parenthood.
 As a mother of four children, I too, have experienced those very challenges”